olivierlacan/olivierlacan.com/_posts/2013-11-20-i-am-an-alien.markdown

 date: 2013-11-20 19:27
 draft: true
 ---
-With some very minor modifications, below is a reproduction of a Basecamp message I sent to the Envy Labs & Code School team this afternoon.
+With some very minor modifications, below is a reproduction of a Basecamp message I sent to my co-workers this afternoon.

 > Hello everyone,